tombenke/npac-wsgw-adapters/README.md

 ## About

-This repository holds the following [npac](http://tombenke.github.io/npac) adapter modules for websocket servers and websocket-NATS gateways:
+This repository holds a [npac](http://tombenke.github.io/npac) adapter module that acts both as a WebSocket server as well as a websocket-NATS gateway.

-- [`wsServer`](src/adapters/wsServer/), a WebSocket server adapter,
-- [`wsPdmsGw`](src/adapters/wsPdmsGw/), a WebSocket <-> NATS gateway.

 These adapters are the main parts of the [wsgw](https://github.com/tombenke/wsgw) WebSocket server and client application that has built-in NATS gateway functionality.
 See [wsgw](https://github.com/tombenke/wsgw) project for details about how it is working.

 You can add these adapters to your [npac](http://tombenke.github.io/npac)-based application, but in case you need an off-the-shelf web server with WebSocket that also includes these adapters,and provides the NATS gateway functionality as well, then use [easer](https://www.npmjs.com/package/easer) instead.

-The applications that use these adapters, also needs to [npac-pdms-hemera-adapter](https://github.com/tombenke/npac-pdms-hemera-adapter) and [npac-webserver-adapter](https://github.com/tombenke/npac-webserver-adapter/) adapters added to the application container.
+The applications that use this adapter, also needs to [npac-pdms-hemera-adapter](https://github.com/tombenke/npac-pdms-hemera-adapter) and [npac-webserver-adapter](https://github.com/tombenke/npac-webserver-adapter/) adapters added to the application container.

+To learn more about the functions visit the [API docs](https://tombenke.github.io/npac-wsgw-adapters/api/).
+See also the test cases in [`src/index.spec.js`](src/index.spec.js) as examples of how to configure and use the module.

 ## Installation